the-concierge/concierge/readme.md

 - That's it!

 ### External Requirements*
-- Docker Registry
+- Docker Registry (Optional)
- - The registry isn't needed for the Concierge to run, but is needed for Variant and Container operations
+ - The registry isn't needed for the Concierge to run
  - This registry should be private.
 I.e., only accessible inside a private network
 - NodeJS 6.4+
  - This is to use the native V8 debugger